isomerpages/nlb-biblioasia/_online-exclusive/Conquering the World’s Tallest Mountain.md

 I received one brief radio call from Roz at about noon but little was heard from the others until 2.30 pm when everyone had descended safely.

 *Six days later, on 25 May 1998, Edwin Siew and Khoo Swee Chiow, accompanied by four Nepalese sherpas, successfully summited Mount Everest.
 It was the team’s second attempt.
-The Singapore Mount Everest team was conferred the Singapore Youth Award (Sports and Adventure) by the National Youth Council in July 1998, as their “exemplary dedication, discipline and determination to be the first Singapore team to conquer Mount Everest serve[d] as an inspiration to all Singaporeans”.[^5]  Mountain to Climb is available for reference at the Lee Kong Chian Reference Library and for loan at selected branch libraries (call nos.
-RSING 796.522092 LIM and SING 796.522092 LIM).*
+The Singapore Mount Everest team was conferred the Singapore Youth Award (Sports and Adventure) by the National Youth Council in July 1998, as their “exemplary dedication, discipline and determination to be the first Singapore team to conquer Mount Everest serve[d] as an inspiration to all Singaporeans”.[^5]*  Mountain to Climb *is available for reference at the Lee Kong Chian Reference Library and for loan at selected branch libraries (call nos.
+RSING 796.522092 LIM and SING 796.522092 LIM.)*

 <div style="background-color: white;">
 <br>